It's Rush Lindbos serving humanity all the while, meeting and surpassing all audience expectations every day.

 He's destroying every institution that has made this the greatest country on earth.

-He has launched an assault on every one of you think any kind of coal fits his green energy agenda, Senator?
+You think any kind of coal fits his green energy agenda, Senator?

-Any kind of coal can fit clean coal?
+Any kind of coal can fit it?

 There's no such thing when you compare it to his mythical green energy sector.

-But we're still going to have to deal with it.
+This is worse than a menace, but we're still going to have to deal with it.

-Suzanne Hiller, AmericanTinker.com, pretty good piece here.
+Suzanne Hiller, AmericanThinker.com, pretty good piece here.

-And uh I say that because it sort of illustrates a point that I, El Rush will have been making for many, many moons now.
+And I say that because it sort of illustrates a point that I, El Rushbo, have been making for many, many moons now, why Obama cannot drop health care reform.

-Through the vehicle of health reform, Obama has some influential company in this belief.
+Obama has some influential company in this belief.

 In 2007, the Sacramento Bee covered Kaiser Permanente CEO, George Halverson.

-There really are two Americas when it comes to health care, the fully insured, primarily white America, and the disproportionately uninsured minority America.
+There really are two Americas when it comes to healthcare, the fully insured, primarily white America, and the disproportionately uninsured minority America.

 That fact alone should make the need to cover everybody in America a pure ethical imperative.